apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authentication/external/bestpractices.md

 ## Before you get started

-Before you get started make sure you are familiar with the basic concepts of JCR authentication, and it's implementation in Apache Jackrabbit Oak.
+Before you get started make sure you are familiar with the basic concepts of JCR authentication, and its implementation in Apache Jackrabbit Oak.

 External authentication in Oak refers to integrating a third party identity provider like LDAP or SAML into the authentication setup optionally combining it with other built-in authentication mechanisms.